BVG Class A3: A3L type cars

 So, based on the A3, the A3L type built from aluminium was developed.

-The first A3L66 trains was deployed in 1966, and it replaced all the older train cars from 1906 to 1913, on the U2.
-These are replaced in 2000.
-Originally, the A3 and A3L twin-wagons bore all-round moldings below the edges of the windows, all of which were removed in the late 1970s.
+The first A3L66 train was deployed in 1966, and it replaced all the older train cars from 1906 to 1913, on the U2.
+These were replaced in 2000.
+Originally, the A3 and A3L twin-wagons bore all-round mouldings below the edges of the windows, all of which were removed in the late 1970s.
 The presence of the trims was not a criterion for the train composition, in the transitional period mixed trains occurred.

-The second A3L67 trains was deployed in 1967, and it replaced all the older A I train cars, on the U3 and U4.
-These are replaced in 2006.
-The aluminium car body had showed series of wear and tear, so the upgrade would not have paid off.
+The second A3L67 train was deployed in 1967, and it replaced all the older A I train cars, on the U3 and U4.
+These were replaced in 2006.
+The aluminium car body had shown a series of wear and tear, so the upgrade would not have paid off.

 The third batch of A3L71 trains was deployed in 1971, and it replaced all the older A II train cars, on the U2.
 In mid-2011, the BVG announced that from 2014 pre-series trains of a new series will be tested.
 These trains then replace the A3 / A3L series.
 Although currently (as of February 2016) only two preseries trains of this new IK series are delivered, which is expected to remain so until 2017, the first A3L71 cars had to be phased out in 2010 and 2015, since - similar to a few years ago for the A3L67 - the aluminium cars are now in such a bad condition that they could be refurbished at a great expense.